 Choosing between these generally comes down to where you are diving and how much you're willing to spend.
 Though you can find dry suits for much lower prices than previously, they require more upkeep than a wetsuit.

 Fins are another type of diving gear that affects your comfort level and the ease with which you move around underwater.
 There are two main types of fins: split vs. padded.

-- Padded fins function as a paddle, meaning that they're one solid piece that allows you to kick underwater.
+Padded fins function as a paddle, meaning that they're one solid piece that allows you to kick underwater.

 Some fins have an open heel, while others have a full foot design.
-Again, which type of scuba gear works best for you may depend on preference and water temperature: a full foot design is great for cold water scuba diving.
+Again, which type of scuba gear works best for you may depend on preference and water temperature: a full foot design is excellent for cold water scuba diving.

 Keep in mind that serrated edges are ideal for cutting through a rope.
 Need to cut through a fishing line?
 A sharp straight edge may be best.

 Otherwise known as a decompression meter, a dive computer is an essential tool.
 It may help you calculate:

 If a diver ascends too quickly, they are at risk for decompression sickness.
 Also known as the bends, Decompression Sickness may result in the formation of small bubbles of gas within the body's tissues.
 It may have long-term impacts, such as muscle pain, nausea, and paralysis.
 Death may occur in extreme cases.